 Calvary at "The House" on 6th & French in Downtown Santa Ana

 WW2 through Vietnam saw an amazing outreach to the local military bases through the service of “Popo” Griset and Senior Pastors Earl Morgan and Michael Samsvick, who would become Calvary’s fourth pastor at the age of 33 in 1956.

 Taking one step of faith after another, Calvary continued to grow.
 In 1957, we moved from downtown out to a field of orange groves on the edge of the city—our current location at 1010 N Tustin Avenue.
 The first service in Fellowship Hall was on April 29, 1962, with a dedication sermon by Dr. J. Vernon McGee.
 The sanctuary, now called Samsvick Chapel, was completed in 1967.

-Under Samsvick's leadership, Calvary Church nearly quadrupled its membership, completed four major debt-free building projects, and started Calvary Christian School with six grades in 1975.
+Over the next decade, Calvary Church would go on to nearly quadruple its membership, complete four major debt-free building projects, and start Calvary Christian School with six grades in 1975.
 The school grew in the following years as a preschool and middle school were added.

 Just after Calvary’s 50th Anniversary, Pastor Samsvick suffered a major heart attack while working in his rose garden in April 1982 and passed away after a fruitful 26-year ministry.
 After an interim ministry by Dr. Lehman Strauss, Dr. David Hocking answered the call to become Calvary's fifth Senior Pastor in 1982.